natmegsweden/documentation/docs/natmeg/server/set-up-connection/03_Connect-to-Compute.md

 ## Setup a connection to Compute
 If you have not connected to Compute before, you will need to do an initial setup.

+/// tab | Windows
 If working on a Windows computer, you first need an **SSH client** (e.g. PuTTy if on PC www.putty.org) and a **VNC client** (e.g. SSVNC, https://sourceforge.net/projects/ssvnc/files/ssvnc/1.0.29 or TightVNC Viewer, www.tightvnc.com/download.php).
 Linux and Mac computers already support SSH.
 Mac computers also come with a VNC client already installed.

 Once you have this in place, you can connect to compute and create a VNC session.

 Follow this procedure to set up the VNC connection to Compute:

-/// tab | Windows
-**Windows:** Open PuTTy.
+Open PuTTy.
 On the main tab enter “Host Name (or IP address)” as `compute.natmeg.se`.
 Use port `22` (typically the default), as shown below:

 ![PuTTy](../../../resources/wiki_images/remote_connect01.png)

 Click open.
 A terminal will pop up.
 Enter your username and password.
 You are now connected to Compute.
 ///

 /// tab | MacOS/Linux
-**Linux/Mac:** Open a new terminal window and type: `ssh username@compute.natmeg.se`, where `username `is your personal username.
+Open a new terminal window and type: `ssh username@compute.natmeg.se`, where `username `is your personal username.
 Enter your password when asked.
 You are now connected to Compute.
 ///

 ## Create a new VNC session